doitintl/grant-eks-ro-access/README.md

 - provides the ability to grant and remove permissions
 - is robust: any prerequisite is tested
 - is idempotent: you can run it any time and have the same result (feature ongoing)
-- tests the result (TODO)

-## Progress status

-This section provides an overall status of this script and the next steps.

-### Next steps

-- test with EKS cluster in authentication mode CONFIG_MAP: DONE
-- test with EKS cluster in authentication mode API: DONE
-- test with EKS cluster in authentication mode API_AND_CONFIG_MAP: TODO
-- implement idempotent feature: TODO for access entries
-- test the result: TODO
-- peer review: TODO

-### Nice to have

-- named input